Related international agreements

 In Canada, the federal government has the authority to negotiate and enter into international agreements.
 Cabinet approval is required to sign, ratify or accede to a new agreement.
 Generally, signature indicates the party's intent to consider ratification in good faith.
 Canada typically does not ratify until all legal measures are in place domestically to ensure the agreement's implementation at the time of entry into force.
 In some cases, this means developing and introducing new regulations under the Canadian Environmental Protection Act 1999 (CEPA 1999) or other existing legislation to comply with requirements of the agreement.

-- The 1987 Montreal Protocol on Substances that Deplete the Ozone Layer (PDF Format, 142KB)
+- The 1987 Montreal Protocol on substances that dplete the ozone layer

-- Decision of the Council concerning the Minimum Pre-Marketing Set of Data in the Assessment of Chemicals
+- Decision of the Council concerning the minimum pre-marketing eet of data in the assessment of chemicals